 Happy Monday everyone!
-Yes, I know no one says that (unless you actually love your job, of course).
+Yes, I know no one says that (unless you actually love school/ your job, of course).

 So today I want to talk a little about makeup.
 Around age 16/17, I tried to wear makeup.
 I found this foundation that supposedly helped acne.
-Naturally, I bought it, hoping I could appear to have clearer skin while actually working towards clearer skin.
+Naturally, I bought it, hoping I could appear to have clearer skin while actually working towards having clearer skin.
 It sounded like a great deal.

 Now don’t get me wrong.
 In no way do I think I’m better than anyone who wears makeup or dyes their hair.
 But throughout these years, I’ve had the pleasure of seeing myself grow up to look like my parents, particularly my mother.
 Not wearing makeup has actually allowed me to challenge myself and work through my anxiety.

 See, I may not always be what the world calls beautiful, but I am, in a literal sense, a work of art.
-It absolutely fascinates me how we grow to resemble our parents, or even our ancestors, yet never having to sacrifice our own individuality.
+It absolutely fascinates me how we grow to resemble our parents, or even our ancestors, yet never have to sacrifice our own individuality.
 For mother’s day, I just wanted to take a moment and reflect on this.

 But more importantly, I’d like to give a shout-out to all the loving mothers in the world, even if I’m a day late.